You’ll likely have seen a lot of my musings around the Great Drams website but what I haven’t shown you yet is my rather intriguing whisky cabinet.

 And that was no bad thing.
 This is how it should be.

 Fast forward five years and I have owned over two hundred bottles, rarely going back to one I’ve bought before, always opting to try something new, something rare, something I’ve never seen before, something I previously could not afford, something I have been told is not to be missed or something never before seen in the whisky market such as a limited edition.

 The collection itself has moved from a couple of spare shelves wherever there was space to a full on Bond / Gatsby style cabinet hidden away behind a mirror in mine and my other half’s bedroom complete with a shelf for glasses and the volume of miniatures I pick up on my travels as well as a photo of my late father who enjoyed his malts very much.

-From humble beginnings of only buying from major distilleries such as Johnnie Walker and Bushmills and only drinking either Scotch or Irish, I have expanded the collection to include all kinds of random whiskies from all over the world including:
+From humble beginnings of only buying from major brands such as Johnnie Walker and Bushmills and only drinking either Scotch or Irish, I have expanded the collection to include all kinds of random whiskies from all over the world including:

 - and many more

 As I’ve been reflecting on how my approach and how my taste has changed, from only drinking peaked or smoky whiskies, mostly from Islay, to being open to trying everything in order to better understand something so steeped in history, heritage and intrigue it made me think of a set of ‘rules’ for being a whisky connoisseur:

 You should be interested.